omarXzain/programming-installation-guide/Computer Setup Guide/part3.md

 # Git Config
 ### Now you need to connect your github email with your machine, so you can remote and push your work to github

-MAKE SURE TO replace `YOUR FULL NAME` and `YOUR EMAIL ADDRESS` with the same username and email from Your GitHub Account
+MAKE SURE TO replace `Github username` and `YOUR EMAIL ADDRESS` with the same username and email from Your GitHub Account

 ```
-git config --global user.name 'YOUR FULL NAME'
+git config --global user.name 'put your github username here'
 ```
 - Note: replace YOUR FULL NAME with your github username and copy it inside ubuntu
 ```